winleexz/CPF-Customer-Agent/README.md

 ## 1. What It Does
 The CPF Customer Agent is an advanced reasoning assistant built for customer service executives handling Central Provident Fund (CPF) inquiries.
 It uses GraphRAG to merge semantic vector search with structural graph relationships.

-When an executive receives an inquiry, the agent simultaneously retrieves verified policy documents and crucially layers in the member's specific profile (e.g. age, account balance) and past question history.
+When an executive receives an inquiry, the agent simultaneously retrieves verified policy documents and crucially layers in the customer's specific profile (e.g. age, account balance) and past question history.
 By executing multi-hop reasoning over this connected data, the agent provides customer service executives with hyper-personalised, accurate and factually grounded response in real-time.

-For example, if a member asks: "How much do I need to top up to reach the FRS (Full Retirement Sum) in 2027?", the agent doesn't just return a generic definition of FRS.
+For example, if a customer asks: "How much do I need to top up to reach the FRS (Full Retirement Sum) in 2027?", the agent doesn't just return a generic definition of FRS.
 It automatically retrieves the member's current account balance via the graph, calculates their specific profile constraints, and produces a contextual answer.

 ## 2. Dataset
 The agent utilises GraphRAG to structurally unify three distinct data dimensions into a single, cohesive knowledge network: